Limited Linguistic Diversity in Embodied AI Datasets: Measuring Linguistic Diversity for EAI

 \subsection{Structural Diversity}

 We group both syntactic variation and the presence of higher-level linguistic phenomena—such as negation, conditionals, cycles, and multi-step instructions—under the category of structural diversity.
 Prior work has shown that limited syntactic variety can amplify model biases, whereas incorporating more diverse grammatical structures improves generalization and reduces overfitting to shallow heuristics \cite{aggarwal-etal-2022-towards}.
 Common measures of syntactic diversity include part-of-speech (POS) patterns and constituency or dependency parse trees.
-In our evaluation, we include the frequency of different POS patterns and use constituency tree similarity \cite{moschitti-2006-making} to quantify syntactic variation across datasets.
+In our evaluation, we include the frequency of different POS patterns and use constituency tree similarity \cite{moschitti-2006-making} to quantify syntactic variation across datasets (reported in Table \ref{tab:combined}).

 Beyond surface-level syntax, structural diversity also includes compositional and logic-oriented constructions.
 Logical structures can support reasoning capabilities in language models \cite{uchiyama-etal-2024-programming}, and challenges in handling negation remain prominent in NLU tasks \cite{hossain-etal-2022-analysis} and \citet{zhang-etal-2025-negvqa} demonstrate that VLMs struggle significantly with negation.
 In the context of robotics, the presence of linguistic phenomena such as negation, conditionals, and multi-step instructions is particularly important.
-These structures increase the complexity of commands that an agent must understand and execute.
+Even if these structures do not strongly affect current VLA benchmark scores, they remain important because they express constraints, exceptions, contingency, and sequential logic that arise naturally in real-world interaction.
+These structures increase the complexity of commands that a robot must understand and execute.
 Without them, instructions are limited to simple, atomic actions, reducing the system’s ability to interpret nuanced or context-dependent behaviors.
 For example, instructions such as \textit{``give me the apple that is not rotten''}, \textit{``if you have picked up the apple, wash it''}, or \textit{``pick up the apple and place it on the cutting board''} require compositional understanding and the ability to process conditional logic, negation, and sequential actions.
-Capturing such structures in training data may support reasoning and help models handle more complex commands.
+Capturing such structures in training data may also support reasoning and help models handle more complex commands.

 To quantify this aspect of structural diversity, we estimate the proportion of instructions that contain negation, conditionals, cycles, or multi-step commands.
 We rely on syntactic cues from dependency parses, specific keyword patterns, and part-of-speech tags to identify these phenomena.
 In addition, we manually annotate a subset of each dataset to validate the accuracy of the automatic heuristics and to better characterize the linguistic structures present.